 If you have a disability, applying for a job can be a worrying time.
 This is especially so where you have a mental health condition given many people might jump to their own conclusions as to how well you will be able to do the job and for how often you will be off sick.
+You may also face disability discrimination.
 But do you need to tell your employer about your health?
 If you don’t, what can they ask you?

 We look at the common issues facing disabled job applicants in this situation and how the law protects them.